Memnoch1244/GQ-List/README.md

 # Global Quest List Miniwindow
 Displays a list of global quests in a resizable window.
 Show with gqshow and hide with gqhide.
+The list automagically updates every server tick.

 Quests are color coded according to your level.